cqfn/degitx/README.md

 ## Node Configuration

-`yaml` is the only node configuration standard and consist of:
+`yaml` is the only node configuration format and consist of:

  - `version` - config format version
  - `keys` - node crypto keys: